New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Discussion

-We also find that in our new search, the significance of a few previously reported marginal events is increased significantly (GW190711\_030756, GW200216\_220804).
-Especially for the case of GW190711\_030756, we suspect that the increase in sensitivity is due to addition of HM, but to test this we plan to do an injection study in the future.
+To probe interesting population inference questions in section~\ref{sec:astro_properties}, one needs to perform a hierarchical bayesian analysis and account for selection function of our search.
+We leave this analysis to an upcoming work \cite{Meh25_Population_HM}.
+The new candidate events reported here have moderate IFARs (the best event has ${\rm IFAR }\sim 0.67$\,yr), thus a methodology to combine confident and marginal events in population inference will be required \cite{ias_popO2_Roulet_2020}.
+Our sensitivity is higher than other searches especially for high mass and/or asymmetric mass ratio events due to addition of HM.
+Having higher sensitivity can improve over some regions of the population hyperparameter space even if we have null/marginal detections.

-The downside of using a prior distribution on $|\rho_{ii}/\rho_{22}|$ is that it is dependent on our choice of astrophysical prior (which is currently not precisely known).
-Especially, the mass ratio distribution is not very well constrained and affects our prior for $|\rho_{ii}/\rho_{22}|$.
-Using a different distribution for $q$ than the true astrophysical distribution can indeed lead to some loss of sensitivity.
-We chose a broad prior (flat in $\log q$) in our search, with the motivation that such a prior can be easily reweighted later in a hierarchical population analysis.
+We also find that in our new search, the significance of a few previously reported marginal events is increased significantly.
+Especially for the case of GW190711\_030756, the increase in sensitivity is due to addition of HM.
+This will also be important in population level studies.
+Currently the LVK collaboration uses events with IFAR $>$1 year in their population studies.
+Due to the improved significance of our pipeline, more events can now be used in the IFAR $>$1 analysis